Placenta praevia: Management

 An initial assessment to determine the status of the mother and fetus is required.
-Although mothers used to be treated in the hospital from the first bleeding episode until birth, it is now considered safe to treat placenta previa on an outpatient basis if the fetus is at less than 30 weeks of gestation, and neither the mother nor the fetus are in distress.
+Although mothers used to be treated in the hospital from the first bleeding episode until birth, it is now considered safe to treat placenta praevia on an outpatient basis if the fetus is at less than 30 weeks of gestation, and neither the mother nor the fetus are in distress.
 Immediate delivery of the fetus may be indicated if the fetus is mature or if the fetus or mother are in distress.
 Blood volume replacement (to maintain blood pressure) and blood plasma replacement (to maintain fibrinogen levels) may be necessary.

 Corticosteroids are indicated at 24–34 weeks gestation, given the higher risk of premature birth.

 Delivery

 The method of delivery is determined by clinical state of the mother, fetus and ultrasound findings.
 In minor degrees (traditional grade I and II), vaginal delivery is possible.
 RCOG recommends that the placenta should be at least 2 cm away from internal os for an attempted vaginal delivery.
 When a vaginal delivery is attempted, consultant obstetrician and anesthetists are present in delivery suite.
 In cases of fetal distress and major degrees (traditional grade III and IV) a caesarean section is indicated.
-Caesarian section is contraindicated in cases of disseminated intravascular coagulation.
+Caesarean section is contraindicated in cases of disseminated intravascular coagulation.
 An obstetrician may need to divide the anterior lying placenta.
 In such cases, blood loss is expected to be high and thus blood and blood products are always kept ready.
 In rare cases, hysterectomy may be required.